Open to the Public

 This 97-acre preserve is located in Cold Spring Harbor, New York.

-- Go 0.2 mile and turn right onto Woodbury Road.
+- Proceed 1.25 miles and turn right onto Woodbury Road.

 - Proceed to the end of the split rail fence and turn left just before the barn toward the tall, white silo.